 Frieda River Copper-Gold Project, Papua New Guinea (PanAust 80 per cent)

-The feasibility study contemplates an initial Project based on the HITEK copper-gold porphyry deposits and comprises a large-scale, open-pit mining operation that feeds ore to a conventional process plant nominally rated at 40 million tonnes per annum (Mtpa).
-Average annual production of metal in concentrate is 175,000 tonnes copper and 250,000 ounces gold.
-The initial mine life is estimated at 17 years with 700Mt of mill feed that includes 608Mt of Ore Reserve (Appendix II) from Horse-Ivaal-Trukai (HIT).
-The mill feed represents approximately a quarter of the global Mineral Resource.
+The feasibility study and addendum contemplates an initial Project based on the HITEK copper-gold porphyry deposits and comprises a large-scale, open-pit mining operation that supplies a conventional process plant with a nominal capacity of 40 million tonnes per annum (Mtpa).
+Average annual production of metal in concentrate is expected to be 175,000 tonnes copper and 250,000 ounces of gold.
+The initial mine life is estimated a 18 years with 714Mt of mill feed that includes 686Mt of Ore Reserve.
+The HITEK open-pit design is based exclusively on Measured and Indicated Mineral Resources and mill feed represents approximately a quarter of the global Mineral Resource.
+The Project will have a competitive C1 cost of US$0.69/lb copper (average over the life-of-mine) that will place it in within the first quartile of the global copper cost curve.

-There are multiple pathways to further expand and extend the initial Project with potential development scenarios indicating that mill feed could be increased from 700Mt to 1,700Mt on currently known Mineral Resources.
-The HITEK deposits have not been closed off by drilling, and together with additional known deposits and exploration targets, provide considerable potential to grow the Mineral Resource base to support mine life extension and capital expansion.
-In addition the nearby high grade Nena deposit offers further potential for subsequent development.
+There are multiple pathways to further expand and extend the initial Project with potential development scenarios indicating that mill feed could be increased from 714Mt to 1,700Mt on currently known Mineral Resources.
+The HITEK deposits have not been closed off by drilling, and together with additional known deposits and exploration targets, offer considerable potential to increase the Mineral Resource base to support mine life extension and capital expansion.
+The nearby high-grade Nena epithermal copper-gold deposits offer further potential for subsequent development that leverages the infrastructure facilities identified in the feasibility study.

-On 21 December 2016, PanAust announced the completion of the Environmental Impact Statement (EIS) for the Project and that an electronic copy of the document had been lodged with the Conservation and Environment Protection Authority (CEPA) of PNG.
+On 21 December 2016, PanAust announced the completion of the environmental impact statement (EIS) for the Project and that an electronic copy of the document had been lodged with the Conservation and Environment Project Authority (CEPA) of PNG.

-Follow this link to view the location of the Frieda River Project in PNG.
+Follow this link to view the location of the Frieda River Copper-Gold Project in PNG.

 Myanmar Exploration Licences, Myanmar (PanAust 80 per cent)

-In Myanmar, PanAust holds an 80 per cent interest in Wuntho Resources Company Limited (WRCL) and has established a joint venture with Myanmar Energy Resources Group International Company Limited (MERG), a Myanmar based company, which holds the remaining 20 per cent of WRCL.
-WRCL owns 100 per cent of the rights to the areas covered by the Exploration Licences.
+PanAust holds an 80 per cent interest in Wuntho Resources Company Limited (WRCL), a joint venture with Myanmar Energy Resources Group International Company Limited (MERG), a Myanmar-based company, which holds the remaining 20 per cent of WRCL.

 In December 2016, PanAust announced the expansion of its Myanmar exploration program through a farm-in agreement with Metro Mining Limited over the Mahar San Exploration Project in the Sagaing Region.

-For more information about the Myanmar Licences, see the quarterly reports and other statements on the Company Announcements page, including that released on 8 February 2016 entitled PanAust announces Exploration Licences in Myanmar.
+For more information about the Myanmar Licences, see the quarterly reports and other statements on the Company Announcements page.

 Phu Kham district exploration, Laos (PanAust 90 per cent)